tonimg/Course/Backend/07 Semana/Readme 22.05.md

 [![mogo_structure.png](img/mogo_structure.png)](https://docs.mongodb.com/manual/core/document/)

-For start to work with mongodb, we have install mongo.
+For start to work with MongoDB, we have install mongo.
 On windows OS --> https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/

 After to install add into environment this new path ``C:\Program Files\MongoDB\Server\3.4\bin``